John Denver's Greatest Hits: History

-Within a few months of its release, Greatest Hits climbed to the top of the Billboard 200 pop albums chart, went platinum, and was one of the first albums worldwide to sell over 10 million copies.
-Overall it is easily the best-selling album of his career in the United States, being certified 9-times Platinum by the RIAA.
-The album was on the Canadian RPM Top 100 charts for 110 weeks between December 15, 1973, and May 8, 1976.
+Within a few months of release, Greatest Hits became Denver's first #1 on the Billboard 200 pop albums chart.
+It remains the best-selling album of his career in the United States, being certified 9× platinum by the RIAA.
+The album was one of the first to sell over ten million copies worldwide.
+It spent 176 weeks on the Billboard 200 and 110 weeks on the Canadian RPM Top 100 chart.

 Track listing

-All tracks produced by Milton Okun; all tracks written by John Denver except where noted.
+All tracks produced by Milton Okun; all tracks written by John Denver.